Berndinox/flyio-powerdns-pg/README.md

 Non sensitive Information can be specified in the fly.toml file.
 For passwords, you should use `flyctl secrets set VAR=VALUE` cmdlet.

+## Restrictions
+The Records for the nameserver itself (A, AAA, CNAME) should not be hosted on the server itself.
+ATM: Fly.io can`t resolv those Records when issueing SSL Certs.

 ### Enviroment variables
 **PDNSCONF_GPGSQL_HOST="postgres"**
 Hostname or DNS of the Postgres Database.